Second skier dies in aftermath of New Mexico avalanche

 SANTA FE, N.M.
-(AP) — A hospital official in New Mexico says a second person has died from injuries sustained in an avalanche last week in northern New Mexico.
+(AP) — A second person died from injuries sustained in an avalanche last week at a northern New Mexico ski resort, relatives and a hospital official said Monday.

-University of New Mexico Hospital spokeswoman Alex Sanchez confirmed the death on Monday in Albuquerque.
-Separately, relatives identified the deceased skier in a statement as 22-year-old Corey Borg-Massanari of Vail, Colorado.
+The deceased skier was identified by family as 22-year-old Corey Borg-Massanari of Vail, Colorado, who had moved to Colorado from Minnesota to attend college and worked for an outdoor equipment company and as a zipline tour guide in the summer.

-He was one of two people pulled from the snow after the avalanche on Thursday at Taos Ski Valley.
-The other victim has been identified as 26-year-old Matthew Zonghetti of Massachusetts.
+Borg-Massanari was one of two people pulled from the snow after the avalanche Thursday at Taos Ski Valley.
+He died Monday at the University of New Mexico Hospital in Albuquerque, where he had been transported after the avalanche and treated for unspecified injuries, according to spokeswoman Alex Sanchez.

-The avalanche struck a stretch of expert skiing terrain on the upper mountain known as the K3 chute.
+The other victim, identified as 26-year-old Matthew Zonghetti of Massachusetts, was pronounced dead shortly after the avalanche.

 Most Read Nation & World Stories